enterstudio/K-locus-caller/README.md

 ### Verbose

-If run without the `--verbose` option, this tool will give detailed information about each assembly including:
+If run without the `-v` or `--verbose` option, this tool will give detailed information about each assembly including:
 * Which K-locus reference best matched the assembly
 * Information about the nucleotide sequence match between the assembly and the best K-locus reference:
   * % Coverage and % identity